 The YMCA of Greater New York is here for all New Yorkers — to empower youth, improve health, and strengthen community.
 Founded in 1852, today the Y serves a diverse population of more than half a million New Yorkers who learn, grow, and thrive through programs and services at our 24 branches.
 Community is the cornerstone of the Y. Together, we connect active, engaged New Yorkers to build stronger communities.

-- Actively participate in all training sessions, designated meetings and special events.
+- Actively participate in training sessions, designated meetings, and special events.

 - Other activities and duties as needed that address the ongoing health and well-being of our staff and members.

 - Follow and maintain sanitary habits in accordance with CDC guidelines.